BlackWhiteYoshi/SVG-Path-Editor/README.md

 ### Production Build

 The production build is the file "svg-path-editor.html".
 It is self-contained.
-It is build using the "/Dev/build.py" script.
+It is build using the "/Dev/build.js" script.

 The script has some dependencies to run correctly:

-- python (obviously)
 - html-minifier-terser
 - css-minify
 - rspack